hdjokic/hdjokic/README.md

 - 👀 Interested in a backend software development position
 - 🌱 Currently pursuing a Combined Bechelor/Master Degree in Computer Science at DePaul.
 - 🤝 SI Leader (similar to a teaching assistant) for Data Structures I and II at DePaul.
 Previously SI for Computer Systems I.
-- 👩‍💻 Favorite prject: Tennis-Color-Picker Repository
+- 👩‍💻 Favorite project: Tennis-Color-Picker Repository
 - 📫 You can reach me via email: hristtina99@gmail.com

 <!---